It’s a poor artist who blames their tools. Unless you’re making a podcast.

 We’ve just tackled an astronomical amount of equipment.
 So then, the question remains: what should you buy?

 For example, if your show has multiple people who are all calling in remote, you’re going to want to have a different setup than if it’s just you and one other co-host talking in a crowded public space.
+You can't go wrong so long as you're asking the right questions!

 Looking for a quick guide on what equipment is right for your show?
 Check out our comprehensive podcast equipment guide now!